semihcanaktepe/modelling-of-turkish-verbs/README.md

 # Modelling of Turkish Verbs
- This includes the morphophonological modelling of Turkish verbs using Foma.
+ This includes the morphophonological modelling of Turkish verbs using Foma ([Hulden, 2009](https://fomafst.github.io/)).